galaxyxone/ipfsStatViewer/readme.md

 ## Tech

- A users IPFS data is visualized using organized colorful graphics similar to apps like Windirstat, Spacesniffer, or Disk Recon.
+ A users IPFS data is visualized using organized colorful graphics similar to apps like Windirstat, or Disk Recon.
 Each file type (MP3, ZIP, EXE, JPEG, etc.) is assigned a color in a collage of rectangles that are sized depending on how much space that file type is using.
 Treemap function provided by D3.js.

 - [IPFS] - Peer-to-peer hypermedia protocol
 - [D3] - A Javascript library for visualizing data using web standards-